AmirHaytham/Cloud-Analytics-Notes/README.md

 # Cloud Analytics Notes
-Cloud Analytics for Data-science Applications
+Cloud Analytics for Data-science Applications which is a recap for my pre-master's course.

 ## Table of Contents